 The foods you should add to a low-histamine diet:

 Teas and coffee: While skipping black tea (which has fermentable qualities), you’ll want to add herbal teas like chamomile, holy basil, and peppermint into your morning drink option choice.
 Coffee is also approved, as is green tea, which will give you a caffeine boost, as well.
 Vitamin B: “For those with brain fog, B1 is helpful, but really all the Bs including B2, B3, and B12 can reduce histamine symptoms,” Remedios says.

 Probiotics: “Since you’ll be avoiding many fermented foods, getting a good probiotic and then feeding your gut with healthy resistant starch will be important,” she continues.

 Cruciferous vegetables: Promote healthy gut bacteria by adding cruciferous veggies into your diet, as well as tubers, quinoa, bananas, rice (all colors), and amaranth, Remedios suggests.

-Been on the fence of getting that dog you’ve been eyeing?
+Been on the fence about getting that dog you’ve been eyeing?
 Not anymore.

 “Remember histamine is produced by some of the species of bacteria found in our gut.
 Avoid antibacterial products which may cause gut imbalance and avoid histamine producing probiotics,” she adds.
 “Exposure to a wide variety of microbes by venturing outdoors into nature, breathing in the forest air, living with dogs all can help.”
 More than that, you’ll want to improve your sleep quality, because deep sleep and a proper rhythm during your day can lead to less potent histamine effects.
 Avoid heavy meals and limit your exposure to mold, Remedios adds.
 By making these changes — as intimidating as they might seem — you can finally begin to experience improved gut health, no headaches, and a boost in overall health.